php-repos/datatype-documentations/map-class.md

 Here you can see a list of the available methods on the collection:

----
 ### count

-It returns count of available items in the map.
+This method returns the number of items in the collection.

 ```php
 public function count(): int